doritoes/ipdice.com/README.md

 - Feature: API for dice rolls (using custom dice rolling algorithm)
 - Feature: API for physical dice roles (rolled and captured by Raspberry Pi-powered physical device)
 ## Out of Scope
-- Amazon Elastic Kubernetes Service (EKS) is doesn't meet my criteria for integrating a new technology for me.
-I have done other Kubernetes labs ([here](https://www.unclenuc.com/lab:kubernetes_app:start) and [here](https://www.unclenuc.com/lab:stack_of_nucs:start))
+- Amazon Elastic Kubernetes Service (EKS) doesn't meet my criteria for integrating a new technology for me.
+I have done other Kubernetes labs ([here](https://www.unclenuc.com/lab:kubernetes_app:start) and [here](https://www.unclenuc.com/lab:stack_of_nucs:start)).
 - Azure and GCP are out of scope for this lab

 # Step-by-Step